 NOTE: If the Capture active window only option is enabled, the size of screen captures previously recorded will not be reduced.

-The Screen capture compression level (1-9) option allows the administrator to define how much recorded screen captures are compressed by on the Client machine before being sent to the Application Server.
+The Screenshot compression level (1-9) option allows the administrator to define how much recorded screen captures are compressed by on the Client machine before being sent to the Application Server.

 A value of 9 is the highest compression level which uses the least disk space, but requires higher CPU consumption on the Client machine.
 At the other extreme, a value of 1 is the lowest compression level which uses the most disk space, but requires lower CPU consumption on the Client machine.